 Besides these basic reasons to contact an attorney, if you’ve delayed seeking an attorney for your divorce, hiring skilled legal representation is critical in any of the following circumstances:

-Depending on the legal fees and the complexity of the case a military divorce ranges from a few thousand dollars to many thousands.
+Depending on the complexity of the case, the fees will vary.
 Speak to your divorce attorney about their fees and what to expect for your unique divorce case during the initial consultation.

 When one or both partners in a marriage are members of the military and the marriage has come to an end, the active duty status of one or both partners makes a difference in the following ways compared to a typical Colorado divorce: